 Author: Chris Allard

 We get this question all the time at Ink & Toner Solutions.
 It’s extremely frustrating for the consumer to buy an ink cartridge and not have any information as to what they are getting in terms of how many prints they can expect to get from it.
-Unfortunately that is exactly what the consumer encounters when he purchases his ink jet cartridge.
+Unfortunately that is exactly what the consumer encounters when they purchase their ink jet cartridge.
 Continue reading

 The Dumbest idea for 2015, burn wood to produce electricity in place of coal!

 Ink & Toner Solutions is in the business of recycling and reusing spent printer cartridge to save them from the landfill saving millions of barrels of oil a year which helps save our resources and cut down on our carbon foot print.
 So when we see our elected officials proposing something as stupid as this it makes us feel like were fighting a losing battle.

 Did you know our precious ground water is being depleted for the express purpose of lining the pockets of big industry?
 Nestle is one of the biggest offenders as you can see from this recent post by MintPressNews.com.
 California is in one of the largest droughts they have ever seen and Nestle is sucking 80 million gallons of water out of their aquifers and selling it back to them!
 Hell they are even going into Canada and stealing it from them, you can read about it here.
 I’m not sure where the bottled water craze started but it is becoming one of the biggest ecological problems of this century.
 Were we the people really responsible for it just because of the convenience?
 That’s what I would like to talk about today, its been on my mind for some time and I feel we all have to do something about it.

 Is There a Solution?